rosscm/fedup/README.md

 is the resulting Enrichment Map we get from our `FEDUP` results.
 Much better!

-This has effectively summarized the 76 pathways in our dot plot into 14 unique biological themes (including 4 unclustered pathways).
+This has effectively summarized the 76 pathways from our dot plot into 14 unique biological themes (including 4 unclustered pathways).
 We can now see clear themes in the data pertaining to muscle contraction, such as NMDA receptor function, calcium homeostasis, and ATPase transport.

-Try this out!
-Hopefully this is the only `FEDUP` you achieve :grimacing:
+Try this out yourself!
+Hopefully it’s the only fedup you achieve
+:grimacing:

 ## Versioning